prometheus/snmp_exporter/generator/README.md

     retries: 3   # How many times to retry a failed request, defaults to 3.
     timeout: 5s  # Timeout for each individual SNMP request, defaults to 5s.

+    allow_nonincreasing_oids: false # Do not check whether the returned OIDs are increasing, defaults to false
+                                    # Some agents return OIDs out of order, but can complete the walk anyway.
+                                    # -Cc option of NetSNMP

+    use_unconnected_udp_socket: false # Use a unconnected udp socket, defaults to false
+                                      # Some multi-homed network gear isn't smart enough to send SNMP responses
+                                      # from the address it received the requests on.
+To work around that,
+                                      # we can open unconnected UDP socket and use sendto/recvfrom

     lookups:  # Optional list of lookups to perform.
               # The default for `keep_source_indexes` is false.
 Indexes must be unique for this option to be used.